plausible/docs/docs/integration-guides.md

 ## Wix

 [How to add the script to your Wix site](wix-integration.md)

-## WordPress

-We have a WordPress plugin that makes the integration with WordPress nice and easy.
-[Here's how to get started with our WordPress plugin](https://plausible.io/wordpress-analytics-plugin).

 ## Data pipelines, warehouses and other ways of viewing Plausible stats elsewhere